hqmG/airbnb/README.md

 ## Installation <a name="installation"></a>

-The code is developed using Python version 3.9.7 and the libraries listed in [requirements.txt](https://github.com/hqmG/airbnb/blob/main/requirements.txt).
+The code is developed using Python version 3.9.7 and a virtual environment.
+Please install the libraries listed in [requirements.txt](https://github.com/hqmG/airbnb/blob/main/requirements.txt) to run the code with no issues.

 ## Project Motivation<a name="project_motivation"></a>